maliMirkec/personal-website/source/portfolio/westwing/index.md

 ## Responsibilities

-- Biult a static part of the corporate website.
+- Built a static part of the corporate website.

 [View other projects](/portfolio/) or [contact me](/about-me/).